gcohenfr/gcohenfr.github.io/pub.md

 A full list of publications and other contributions is available in my [Curriculum Vitae](/cv.md).
 The name of students that work under my supervision are *italicized*.

 # Work Submitted
-*Mandeep Takhar*, Mayu Sasaki, Zsuzsanna Hollander, W. Robert McMaster, Raymond T. Ng, ***Gabriela Cohen Freue***.
+*David Kepplinger*, *Mandeep Takhar*, Mayu Sasaki, Zsuzsanna Hollander, Derek Smith, W. Robert McMaster, Raymond T. Ng, ***Gabriela Cohen Freue***.
 PGCA: A New Algorithm to Link Protein Groups Created from MS/MS Data.
 Submitted to *PLoS ONE* on September 23rd, 2016.
 Revised and resubmitted on March 31, 2017.

 *Nikolaus Fortelny*, Christopher Overall, Paul Pavlidis, ***Gabriela V. Cohen Freue***.
 Pitfalls in protein prediction from mRNA.
 Submitted to *Nature* on March 16th, 2016.
 Revised and resubmitted on March 21, 2017.